doximity/neo4j-http/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

-Then, run `rake spec` to run the tests.
+To run specs, you'll need a running neo4j instance available at `localhst:7474`.
+If you have Docker installed, this is easily done by using the provided [docker-file](https://github.com/doximity/neo4j-http/blob/master/docker-compose.yml) - simply run `docker-compose up` within the project directory, and once running, you can then, run `rake spec` to run the tests in another terminal.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).